openhab/openhab-alexa/README.md

     * supports additional properties:
       * scale=Fahrenheit
       * scale=Celsius
-      * defaults to scale-Celsius if omitted.
+      * defaults to scale=Celsius if omitted.
   * Alexa.ThermostatController.upperSetpoint
     * Items that represent a upper or HEAT setpont for a thermostat, value may be in Celsius or Fahrenheit depending on how the item is tagged (default to Celsius).
     * Number or Float values